 Fine words!
 But meaning what exactly?
 In practical terms, what differentiates me from a lot of other editors is that as well as pointing out problems I also go the extra mile to offer actual, concrete, specific solutions like a changed block of text and references to other paragraphs and pages needing to be made consistent if you accept the change.

 Sometimes an author will use these ready-made fixes.
 Other times they won’t, but what I’ve proposed will help explain the issue and inspire the author towards their own solution.

 I do this more at the development edit stage, of course, but I maintain the same philosophy even through the copy/line edit stage – always looking for potential improvements and spelling them out in detail.
 Why?
 Because literature is so insanely competitive these days that I do not believe any stone can be left unturned: for a manuscript to stand any chance it has to be as good as both author and editor can possibly make it.
 Period.

 Choosing an editor for your novel is a critically important decision than can have a major bearing on your novel’s chances of success.
 It’s also a personal decision that can affect the joy or otherwise of writing novels.
-Please, therefore, take a look at my portfolio page to see a list of the books I’ve edited (including review links), and at my testimonials page to see what the authors said about me.
+Please, therefore, take a look at my portfolio page to see a list of the books I’ve edited (including review links), and at my testimonials page to see what authors say about me.
 If you want a low-cost, no-commitments way to check out how I’d edit your work then consider a sample edit.

 If these things convince then the next step is to get in touch with me via the contact page.